What's the timetable?

 top

-How about a tunnel between
+How about a tunnel between Manukau Harbour and

-between the two bodies of water?
+two bodies of water?

-Many people have suggested a tunnel between the Manukau Harbour and Hauraki
+Many people have suggested a tunnel between the Manukau Harbour and Hauraki Gulf

-used to give a strong and directed head of water, sometimes over long distances.
+give a strong and directed head of water, sometimes over long distances.

-Marine currents generally flow from west to east in the southern hemisphere,
+Marine currents generally flow from west to east in the southern hemisphere, which

-side.
 Current generally flow across the Tasman around NZ, meaning that Tasman species

 are found in the Gulf, but the reverse is less common.
 In the NZ context there are